Fattehali/Assignment-2-Full-Stack/README.md

 Create an AKS cluster with two worker nodes for this exercise.
 For this step, you can refer to: [Lab 6](https://github.com/ramymohamed10/Lab6_24F_CST8915)

 ## Step 3: Set Up the AI Backing Services
 To enable AI-generated product descriptions and image generation features, you will deploy the required **Azure OpenAI Services** for GPT-4 (text generation) and DALL-E 3 (image generation).
-This step is essential to configure the **AI Service** component in the Algonquin Pet Store application.
+This step is essential to configure the **AI Service** component in the BestBuy.

 ### Task 1: Create an Azure OpenAI Service Instance